jackfoxy/urQL/docs/01-preliminaries.md

 And since there is ordering involved in typing rows, `<row-type>` is technically not a set in the maths sense.

 <sup>2</sup> Much RDBMS literature refers to all these initial, interim, and final data representations as _tables_.
-We reserve that term for what others refer to as _base tables_.
+We reserve that term for what others refer to as _user-defined tables_.

 ### Additional Types
 All static types in the Obelisk API are defined in `sur/ast/hoon`.